-A salary range is established by the Human Resources and Compensation Committee, factoring in comparative data from benchmarking, for each NEO's position.
-The Human Resources and Compensation Committee determines each Executive Officer's base salary by reviewing his or her sustained job performance over time, based on individual performance, time in the role, and performance of the business or staff unit over which such Executive Officer has responsibility.
-Business or staff unit performance is assessed on a number of factors, including return on total capital, achievement of sales or production targets, effectiveness of cost-containment measures, progress toward implementation of process improvements, and other factors relevant to each Executive Officer's position.
+A salary range is established by the Human Resources and Compensation Committee, factoring in comparative data from peer benchmarking, for each NEO's position.
+The Human Resources and Compensation Committee determines each Executive Officer's base salary by reviewing his or her sustained job performance over time, individual performance, time in the role, and performance of the business or staff unit over which such Executive Officer has responsibility.
+Business or staff unit performance is assessed based on a number of factors, including return on total capital, achievement of sales or production targets, effectiveness of cost-containment measures, progress toward implementation of process improvements, and other factors relevant to each Executive Officer's position.
 The relative weight attributed to each factor, with respect to each Executive Officer, is an inherently subjective judgment.
-Generally, the Corporation's philosophy is to position executive salaries at the median or below comparables while putting greater emphasis on its short, medium and long-term incentive plans.
+Generally, the Corporation's philosophy is to position executive salaries at the median or below the Peer Group while putting greater emphasis on its pay-at-risk including short, medium and long-term incentive plans.